 As per the U.S Bureau of Labor Statistics, both electrical and electronic engineers currently hold around 291,000 jobs in the United States.
 This is actually 19.4% of all engineering jobs in the U.S. Just about every industry in the U.S has a need for an electrical or electronic engineer.
 The Bureau of Labor Statistics states that this field of engineering is expected to have a 6% employment growth in the 2006 to 2016 decade.
 The growth is spurred by a high demand for electrical and electronic devices in virtually every industry as the world becomes more technological.

 The field of electrical engineering is a rewarding, fascinating profession to pursue.
 Those that rise to the challenge and fill these highly sought after roles will need to make a solid commitment to life-long learning.
-The electronics industry is ever-evolving, and there is a need to stay on the leading-edge of new technological advancements to be truly successful in this profession.
+The electronics industry is ever-evolving, and there is a need to stay on the leading-edge of new technological advancements to be truly successful in this profession, with jobs ranging from advanced semiconductor physicists to manufacturing engineers.